Asynchronous Distributed Reinforcement Learning for LQR Control via Zeroth-Order Block Coordinate Descent

 for any step $k\in\{0,..., T-1\}$, and conditions in (\ref{conditions}) are satisfied, then the following holds with a probability at least $1-\frac{1}{\alpha}(2+\gamma+\frac{1}{\nu}+\nu\gamma)$:

-where $\hat{\epsilon}=2T_0(\epsilon+\phi_0^2\bar{\epsilon}^2)$.} \end{theorem}
+where $\hat{\epsilon}=2T_0(\epsilon+\phi_0^2\bar{\epsilon}^2)$. \end{theorem}

 \textbf{Approximate Convergence.} Given positive scalars $\epsilon$ $\alpha$, $\gamma$, and $\nu$, Theorem \ref{th as} (i) implies that Algorithm \ref{alg:as} converges to a sequence $\{x_k\}$, where the partial derivative of $x_k$ w.r.t. one cluster is close to 0 at each step with high probability.
-When $s=1$, Algorithm \ref{alg:as} reduces to an accelerated zeroth-order gradient descent algorithm, and Theorem (i) implies convergence to a $\epsilon$-accurate stationary point with high probability. \GJ{Theorem \ref{th as} (ii) implies that under an ``essentially cluster cyclic update" scheme, Algorithm \ref{alg:as} converges to a $\hat{\epsilon}$-accurate stationary point if the extrapolation weight $w_i^k$ and the step-size $\eta$ are both sufficiently small.}
+When $s=1$, Algorithm \ref{alg:as} reduces to an accelerated zeroth-order gradient descent algorithm, and Theorem (i) implies convergence to a $\epsilon$-accurate stationary point with high probability.
+Theorem \ref{th as} (ii) implies that under an ``essentially cluster cyclic update" scheme, Algorithm \ref{alg:as} converges to a $\hat{\epsilon}$-accurate stationary point if the extrapolation weight $w_i^k$ and the step-size $\eta$ are both sufficiently small.

-\textbf{Convergence Probability.} The convergence probability can be controlled by adjusting parameters $\alpha$, $\gamma$ and $\nu$. \HB{Statements in a similar nature have appeared in literature (see e.g.,~\cite[Theorem 1]{Li19}).
-However, instead of giving an explicit probability, we can use $\nu$ and $\gamma$ to adjust the probability.} For example, set $\alpha=20$, $\gamma=1$, $\nu=1$, then the probability is at least $1-1/4=3/4$.
-To achieve a high probability of convergence, it is desirable to have large $\alpha$ and $\nu$, and small $\gamma$, which implies that the performance of the algorithm can be enhanced at the price of adopting a large number of samples. \HB{As shown in~\eqref{conditions}, for a given $\epsilon$ and a sufficiently large $\alpha$, $\gamma$ is used to control the step-size $\eta$ and the sampling radius $r_i$ while $\nu$ is used to control the total number of iterations. }
+\textbf{Convergence Probability.} The convergence probability can be controlled by adjusting parameters $\alpha$, $\gamma$ and $\nu$.
+Similar claims have been made in the literature (see e.g.,~\cite[Theorem 1]{Li19}).
+However, instead of providing an explicit probability, we can use $\nu$ and $\gamma$ to adjust the probability.
+For example, set $\alpha=20$, $\gamma=1$, $\nu=1$, then the probability is at least $1-1/4=3/4$.
+To achieve a high probability of convergence, it is desirable to have large $\alpha$ and $\nu$, and small $\gamma$, which implies that the performance of the algorithm can be enhanced at the price of adopting a large number of samples.
+As shown in~\eqref{conditions}, for a given $\epsilon$ and a sufficiently large $\alpha$, $\gamma$ is used to control the step-size $\eta$ and the sampling radius $r_i$ while $\nu$ is used to control the total number of iterations.